Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 Immune Amnesia

-PROBABILITY OF SERIOUS HARM IN UNVACCINATED CHILDREN
+PROBABILITY OF SERIOUS HARM — UNVACCINATED PATIENT

 Hospitalisation Required1 in 5 (20%)